 More Africa nations should consider creating small business ministries (or dedicated agencies), so that SME policy and financial needs are not subsumed under a broader ministry like trade or industry.
 Presently, there are only three countries (Liberia, Republic of Congo, and South Africa) with standalone ministries of small, and medium size enterprises.
 South Africa was the last to make this change in 2016.
 FEEEDS has advocated for the key role of SMEs in nation building since 2011; for separate SMEs ministries with numerous Africa country leaders since 2017; and in Sanders' book Rise of Africa SMEs; and, in a range of business articles from Nigeria's Guardian to Allafrica.com.4

-If establishing a SME ministry is not possible then increasing the existence of separate SME agencies, functioning like small business administrations where policy, financing, support, training and credit can all be housed.
+If establishing a SME ministry is not possible then increasing the existence of separate SME agencies, functioning like small business administration where policy, financing, support, training and credit can all be housed.
 Basically, a SME one-stop shop handling across-the-board needs, is what is missing.
 There are some good examples of the "agency-like," option in countries like Ghana, Kenya, Rwanda, Senegal and Uganda.
 But, whatever is done -- more SME ministries, or agencies -- the result must be an Africa vision and version, localized for country needs.

 The U.S. has the Small Business Administration (SBA), servicing some 30 million US small businesses.
 Interestingly, 80 percent of U.S. small businesses are female-owned, similar to Africa where women mostly run micro, small, and informal businesses.
-Unfortunately, the similarities continues in other not so positive areas.
+Unfortunately, the similarities continue in other not so positive areas.
 An April 28, 2020, "CNN-Quest Means Business," broadcast estimates that 50 percent of U.S. small businesses (mostly female-owned) may not be able to bounce back post-COVID.
 The numbers are equally as high for Africa SMEs, meaning the livelihoods of women are the most affected.5

 One silver lining though, reflective of the entrepreneurial spirit of small businesses, and female-owned ones in particular, are the numerous examples of reimaging already underway during COVID by SMEs world-wide, such as ATM-like structures in Vietnam dispensing rice to combat hunger, and great Africa SME solutions such as:6